I wrote a letter to one of my Pastors with some ideas the Lord has been giving me.

 Interesting post I just saw from Ray Comfort: “Which of the five senses is most important to you?”
 He asked.
 My response: “the sixth sense (feelings / emotions) seems most important to the world these days.” 🙂

-Funny, but our Country, the United States was the only Country ever founded on the Idea that might should be used for right and not that other way.
+Funny, but our Country, the United States was the only Country ever founded on the Idea that might should be used for right and not that other way (aside from a brief stint in England under King Arthur, but I’m not going to count that here).
 Our forefathers understood the corruption of the human heart, and that if we allowed politically minded men to “Rule” us that we would be in trouble.
 Isn’t that amazing?

 Therefore, the question remains the same today as it was nearly 2,000 years ago: “What is truth?”
 What is your answer?
 Does it really matter?